scheb/2fa/doc/providers/google.rst

 `Google Authenticator <https://en.wikipedia.org/wiki/Google_Authenticator>`_ is a popular implementation of a `TOTP algorithm <https://en.wikipedia.org/wiki/Time-based_One-Time_Password>`_ to generate authentication codes.
-Compared to the `TOTP two-factor provider <totp.rst>`_, the implementation has a fixed configuration, which is necessary to be compatible with the Google Authenticator app:
+Compared to the :doc:`TOTP two-factor provider </totp>`, the implementation has a fixed configuration, which is necessary to be compatible with the Google Authenticator app: